What is Free Body Diagram : Definition with examples

 Frequently Asked Questions ( FAQ)

-What is the use of free body diagram?
+What is the use of a free-body diagram?

 Rajib